 The EBI Integrity Advantage

-EBI understands that you require background screening services that are fast, accurate, and affordable.
-At EBI, we raise the bar and deliver these service needs along with compliance, accountability, integrity, and an overwhelming concern for the confidentiality of your applicants.
+At EBI, we raise the industry bar and deliver your background screening service needs along with compliance, accountability, integrity, and an overwhelming concern for the confidentiality of your applicants’ information.

-When you are evaluating a company to perform background screening on your behalf, be sure to see how they measure up to EBI’s Integrity Advantages.
+When you are evaluating a company to perform background screening on your behalf, be sure to see how they measure up to EBI’s Integrity Advantage.

 Accreditation - Background Screening To The Highest Standards